 Before you add any minor, you should discuss your plans to enroll in that minor with your advisor and possibly the coordinator of that minor.
-Once you've had these discussions, you can enroll in that minor using myWCU.
+Once you've had these discussions, you can enroll in that minor.
+(Note: The process for adding a minor will change during the 2024-2025 academic year.
+We will add updated instructions as they become available.)